19hours/sg-statutes/Acts/Financial Advisers Act.md

 [Act 18 of 2015 wef 01/01/2016]

-“trading in futures contracts” has the same meaning as in section 2(1) of the Securities and Futures Act;
+[Deleted by Act 4 of 2017 wef 08/10/2018]

 “unit” means a group of individuals carrying out a common activity of a licensed financial adviser, each of whom is directly employed by, is acting for, or has an arrangement with the licensed financial adviser;

 [Act 18 of 2015 wef 01/01/2016]

+“unit in a collective investment scheme” or “units in a collective investment scheme” has the same meaning as “unit” in section 2(1) of the Securities and Futures Act;

+[Act 4 of 2017 wef 08/10/2018]

 “voting share” has the same meaning as in section 4(1) of the Companies Act;